February 7th, 2019

 Always wanted to visit Asia but struggling on a student budget?
 Or perhaps you're looking to get off the main tourist trail and really experience Chinese culture firsthand?
-Travel Boost has searched out the best opportunities to explore China this summer - and what's best, they're FREE.
-Yep, that's right - no program fees, no application fees, no accommodation fees, and some will even pay for your flights!
+Travel Boost has searched out the best opportunities to explore China this summer - and what's best, they're FREE or FULLY-FUNDED!

 1. Teach English at summer camps